Press To Listen To This Page.

-Funny enough, I was at a convention this week and I had noticed many people using many different machines and different needle groupings were applying tattoos to their wanting clientele.
+Funny enough, I was at a convention this week and I watched as many people using different machines and different needle groupings were applying tattoos to their wanting clientele.
 One thing I noticed was that everyone was running their machines in a way that I consider to be incorrect.

-I wanted to walk up and give a couple pointers because, truthfully, if they were paying better attention to a couple things, that needle would be giving them better, cleaner, and easier lines.
+In my walkabout, I had wanted to walk up and give a couple pointers because, truthfully, if they were paying better attention to a couple things, that needle would be giving them better, cleaner, and easier lines.
 They would also be able to tattoo quicker.

 I know this sounds like a crackpot-asshole calling bluff on a bunch of seasoned artists… I assure you it is not.
 This is another friendly critique for those out there who want to improve.